-Employers should only arrange a DBS check on a successful job applicant.
-They can withdraw a job offer if the results show anything that would make the applicant unsuitable.
+As an employer, you should only arrange a DBS check on a successful job applicant.
+You can withdraw a job offer if the results show anything that would make the applicant unsuitable.

 Fewer than 100 checks a year - use an umbrella body

-Employers in this category can’t register directly with DBS but can use an umbrella body.
+You can’t register directly with DBS.
+Instead, use an umbrella body.

 More than 100 checks a year - register with DBS

-This type of employer can deal with their own applications by registering with DBS.
-This costs £300, plus £5 for each additional ‘countersignatory’ (people within an organisation who are allowed to handle DBS applications).
+Registration costs £300, plus £5 for each additional ‘countersignatory’ (people in your organisation who are allowed to handle DBS applications).

 To change any of the registration details, send a letter on company letter headed paper to DBS.
 Include the registration number and each countersignatory’s signature.